 Frequently asked questions about current ratio

-What’s the difference between the current ratio and the quick ratio?
+What’s the difference between the current ratio and the acid test ratio?

 Current ratio is often compared to other liquidity ratios such as the acid test ratio.
 In fact, at first glance, there’s very little difference between these two ratios.

-The only real difference is that a quick ratio does not include inventory and prepaid expenses which may take slightly longer to liquidate than other current assets like cash or accounts receivable.
+The only real difference is that an acid test ratio does not include inventory and prepaid expenses which may take slightly longer to liquidate than other current assets like cash or accounts receivable.

 Is using current ratio limiting?